Storytelling: How To Incorporate Empowering Language into Grant Writing

 This hands-on workshop includes writing exercises focused on these three empowering language principles, providing practical experience in creating impactful, respectful grant proposals.
 Join us to master language that honors clients and attracts funding.

 Ready to go deeper?
 Enroll in our Certificate in Grant Writing Course.
-Winter Quarter 2025 starts January 20th and meets Tuesdays for eight weeks.
+Fall Quarter 2025 starts September 30th and meets on Tuesdays for eight weeks.
+Register by September 23rd.

 We also offer self-paced courses, so you can start anytime and finish on your own schedule.
 Click the button below to learn more.